awsdocs/amazon-route53-docs/doc_source/troubleshooting-new-dns-settings-not-in-effect.md

 When you transfer DNS service to Amazon Route 53, you need to use the method that is provided by your domain registrar to change the name servers that are associated with your domain\.
 You're usually replacing the name servers that are provided by the registrar with the four Route 53 name servers that are associated with the hosted zone that you created for the domain\.

 If you created a new hosted zone and records for your domain and specified different settings than you used for the previous DNS service, and if DNS is still routing traffic to the old resources, it's possible that you didn't update the name servers with the domain registrar\.
-To determine whether the registrar is using the name servers for your Route 53 hosted zone and, if necessary, to update the name servers for the domain, perform the following procedure:
+To determine whether the registrar is using the name servers for your Route 53 hosted zone and, if necessary, to update the name servers for the domain, perform the following procedure:<a name="troubleshooting-new-dns-settings-not-in-effect-recent-transfer-wrong-name-servers-procedure"></a>

 **To get the name servers for your hosted zone and update the name server setting with the domain registrar**